 Aerial Hoop Safety

 All of our aerial hoops are built according to high standards and tested to destruction on a regular basis.
 Each type of hoop has a Working Load Limit (WLL) based on its materials and construction.
-This WLL is calculated on a 5:1 safety ratio for the steel of the hoops and the tabs.

 All of the aerial equipment made in our workshop (including our hoops) is individually serial numbered, so if you need to know when your hoop was made down to the day we can tell you.
 Whether that’s for insurance reasons, inspection logs, or just so you can throw it a birthday party.

 Weatherproof powder coating

 Powder coating is a super high durability process that protects your hoop from the elements.
 A hoop that hasn’t been powder coated or protected will eventually rust, even if it has been taped.

 Moisture will work its way through the tape during use and storage, and rust underneath the tape, so you might not even notice until you go to retape it.
 Our powder coating can be retaped indefinitely and will always keep your hoops protected from moisture.